sajinmp/sajinmp.github.io/_posts/2016-03-23-deployment-of-rails-app-to-aws-or-digital-ocean-with-capistrano-puma-and-nginx.md

 title: 'Deployment of Rails app to AWS or Digital Ocean with Capistrano Puma and Nginx'
 date:   2016-03-23 18:38:53 +0530
 keywords: 'rails, deployment, aws, digital ocean, capistrano, puma, nginx, rails deployment to aws with capistrano'
-description: "I believe you have a running rails application since I am not going to explain it from the absolute begining.
-I use figaro gem here to manage passwords, secrets"
 ---
 I tried deployment for the first time.
 Everyone told that it was a difficult thing to do.
 So I was actually afraid.
 I read through a tutorial and tried to do it.
 But there were some problems in the tutorial which I had to fix after trying many things.
 So I will explain step by step, the things to do while deploying to **aws** or **digital ocean** using **capistrano, puma & nginx**.